Clinical Child Psychology Internship

-This APA-accredited internship is structured to provide general clinical psychology experience while providing interns with specialized training in the assessment and treatment of children, adolescents, and families.
+This internship is structured to provide general clinical psychology experience while offering interns specialized training in the assessment and treatment of children, adolescents, and families.
 Interns will provide outpatient diagnostic evaluations and evidence-based treatment for children and adolescents with emotional and behavioral problems.
 They will conduct psychological and neuropsychological evaluations with children and adolescents who have cognitive and neurodevelopmental disorders.
-Interns will also provide consultation/liaison services at the local children’s hospital, evaluating acute suicidal ideation and psychological factors affecting medical treatment.
+Interns will also provide pediatric consultation/liaison services at the local children’s hospital, evaluating acute suicidal ideation and psychological factors affecting medical treatment.
 Clinical experiences with an adult population will be available on the intern's switch day to another WCPIP agency.

 This bi-weekly seminar is attended by members of our child and adolescent psychology and psychiatry team.
 We present shared and challenging cases, explore current literature, share updates from recently attended conferences, and invite guest speakers on topics of interest.